yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 If a YSQL database includes tables considered ineligible for replication, this database cannot be selected in the YugabyteDB Anywhere UI and the database as a whole cannot be replicated.

-You can add databases containing colocated tables to the DR configuration as long as the underlying database is v2.18.1.0 or later.
-Colocated tables on the DR primary and replica should be created with the same colocation ID if they already exist on both the DR primary and replica prior to DR setup.
-Refer to xCluster and colocation.
+You can add databases containing colocated tables to the xCluster configuration as long as the underlying database is v2.18.1.0 or later.
+Colocated tables on the source and target should be created with the same colocation ID if they already exist on both the source and target prior to setup.
+Refer to [xCluster and colocation](../../../../architecture/docdb-sharding/colocated-tables/#xcluster-and-colocation).

 ## Set up xCluster replication